|

 usually C:\program files\CytoSpec\CytoSpec\history.log or C:\program files (x86)\CytoSpec\CytoSpec\history.log

-Please send the file 'history.log' to the following e-mail address:
+Please send the file 'history.log' to the following email address:

 service@cytospec.com when reporting problems